survivejs/react-book/manuscript/07_implementing_dnd.md

 }
 ```

+`removeNote(noteId)` goes through `LaneStore` data.
+If it finds a note by id, it will get rid of it.
+After that we have a clean slate and we can add a note to a lane.
+This change would allow us to drop `detachFromLane` from the system entirely but I'll leave doing that up to you.

-After these changes we have a Kanban table that is actually useful!
+Now we have a Kanban table that is actually useful!
 We can create new lanes and notes, edit and remove them.
 In addition, we can move notes around.
 Mission accomplished!

 ## Conclusion